-Control of codling moth (Cydia pomonella ( L.)) is the key to almost all other pest programs in pome fruit orchards.
+Control of codling moth (Cydia pomonella) is the key to almost all other pest programs in pome fruit orchards.
 Some of the chemicals registered to control codling moth have adverse effects on beneficial insect species, which contribute to biological control of other pests.
-Use of such disruptive chemicals often results in the need to apply more pesticides for control of minor pests.
+Using these chemicals often results in the need to apply more pesticides for control of minor pests.

 The adult codling moth has a wingspan of about 12 to 18mm and is about 10mm long when at rest with the wings folded (Figures 1 and 2).

 Males are smaller than females.
 The forewings are brownish grey with several grey crosslines.
 An iridescent coppery-brown spot is present near the tip of each forewing.
 The hind wings are pale brownish-grey with fringed borders.
 At rest the codling moth has its wings folded behind its back (Figure 3).